I know more about growing mangoes than I'd like to. I live in a mango growing region... All my friends grow mango trees commercially!

 The most important step is the seed selection!
 If you take any old shop bought seed it may not grow true to type.
 The seed needs to come from what is called a "polyembryonic" variety.

-What that means is that the seed will sprout several identical trees.
+What that means is that the seed contains more than one plant embryo.
+It will sprout several identical trees.
 And those seedling trees will be identical to the parent tree.
 They are clones.

 Ideally you know the parent tree, it's from your area, grows really well and gets a bumper crop every year!
 If not, oh well.
 Get seed from a polyembryonic variety and at least you know that the fruit you harvest will taste the same.

-(The most common commercial variety in Australia, the Kensington Pride—also known as Bowen-—is polyembrionic.
+The most common commercial variety in Australia, the Kensington Pride -- also known as Bowen -- is polyembryonic.
 It's also a vigorous tree and usually fruits reliably, so it is well suited for seed growing.